In a world of gadgets, programs and quick fixes, we encourage a different, older approach to Children's Ministry at Immanuel: Family Discipleship.

 Confirmation occurs once a year when the Bishop visits.
 To be confirmed you must go through the confirmation class that is offered in late spring.

-THE GOSPEL PROJECT
+THE GOSPEL PROJECT for KIDS

 RESOURCES FOR FAMILY DISCIPLESHIP